renemoeijes/simple-wifi/debian/README.md

-To create a Debian package of wifi-config-ap (a *.deb file), you first need to have installed the following programs and libraries:
+To create a Debian package of simple-wifi (a *.deb file), you first need to have installed the following programs and libraries:

 ```